German School London

-The school includes a kindergarten, pre-school, elementary school, middle school and upper school.
-The German School London is one of approximately 140 schools that the Federal Republic of Germany established internationally to promote the German culture and language in other countries.
-The German School London has established a bilingual system so that students can, in addition to completing the German Abitur, also choose graduate with the International Baccalaureate Diploma.
+The German School London offers a bilingual system where, in addition to completing the German Abitur, students can also choose to graduate with an International Baccalaureate Diploma.

 History

 The Federal Republic of Germany bought Douglas House and grounds in 1969, and built a school around it, with the house itself becoming the reception and administrative offices.
-The school opened in September 1971.
+The school opened in September 1971, with 84 students.
 The school was founded to primarily serve children of diplomatic staff from the embassies of German-speaking countries (West Germany, Austria, and Switzerland), while some expatriate children were enrolled.

 Campus

 The school consists of four main buildings – a building for the upper and middle school, a newly established building for the elementary school, a building for pre-school and kindergarten, and a sports building including a gym, a swimming pool, and changing rooms.

 Additional school buildings, designed by the German firm Kersten Mertinoff & Struhk, were erected in the grounds between 1972 and 1983.
 The executive architects were W H Marmorek and Clifford Culpin & Partners.
 Douglas House was placed on the Grade II* listed buildings list in 1983.
 Further contemporary buildings have been constructed on the campus, including a building for computer studies in 2000 and a new sports hall in 2017.